paepcke/ElephantCallAI/src/embedded/README.md

 Audio is sampled at 8000 Hz and quantized to 16-bit integer samples.
 Your model input must be a spectrogram, the required shape is 256 time steps by 77 frequency components.
 There will also be a batch dimension;
 your model must accept inputs of shape (batch_size, 256, 77).
-Your model output must be a 1D vector of predictions for each time step in the input.
+Your model output must be a 1D vector of logits for each time step in the input.
+A sigmoid function will be applied to the logits and a decision function (based on the threshold) will be applied after that.
 These things can be customized, but you may have to edit the code.

 Currently, after taking the STFT of audio data, a transform is applied to each element x: 10*log10(x).
 The model should be trained for this.
 We also normalize each prediction frame (256x77 input tensor) at prediction time so that